jafkc2/minelander/README.md

 continuation of https://github.com/JafKC/siglauncher, as I lost my account

-# Siglauncher
+# Minelander
-This is Siglauncher, a Minecraft launcher made with Rust and the Iced GUI library.
+This is Minelander, a Minecraft launcher made with Rust and the Iced GUI library.
 The launcher is compatible with Vanilla, Fabric, and Forge, and is designed to run on both Windows and Linux.

 Note: For now the launcher only works in offline mode.